TenDaysOfClojure/technical-assessment/README.md

 - **CLOUDINARY_API_SECRET** - The API secret for Cloudinary

+- **HTTP_PORT** - Indicates if port that the HTTP server should run on, defaults to 3000

 - **PRODUCTION_ENV** - Indicates if the environment is production

 ### Example of Starting a REPL with Environment Variables